-II Cooperation in Quality Assurance and Standardisation Activities.
+- II Cooperation in Quality Assurance and Standardisation Activities.
 In order to promote continued understanding and compatibility with each other's maintenance systems, FAA and EASA need to consult and share information on quality assurance and standardisation activities.
 For this purpose, FAA and EASA focal points should meet and communicate on a regular basis to exchange annual schedules to allow for mutual attendance as observers in each other's activities, and to discuss significant audit findings and reports as a result of these activities.
-Submit the record of such meetings and recommendations, with appropriate supporting materials, to the JMCB.

-1. Implementation of the EU-EASA Standardisation in EU Member States.

-- 1.1 Access to Reports.
+Submit the record of such meetings and recommendations, with appropriate supporting materials, to the JMCB. - 1.
+Implementation of the EU-EASA Standardisation in EU Member States. - 1.1 Access to Reports.
 The EASA Approvals and Standardisation Directorate shall, upon request of the FAA, provide reports to the FAA to record the fact that the Standardisation Inspection Team visits are being conducted and show the status of achieved maintenance standards of the AAs.
-These reports will be the final Inspection reports as described in Article 10 of Regulation (EC) No. 736/2006.
-Where during the visit phase of a Standardisation Inspection a preliminary report includes a remedial action to eliminate a non-compliance in a 14 CFR part 145 organization subject to the Agreement, then in accordance with Article 14 of Regulation (EC) No. 736/2006 these reports should also be provided. - 1.2 FAA Involvement as Observers.
-FAA Technical Agents have the right to participate as an observer in the Standardisation Inspection Team visit schedule.
-The annual schedule is going to be raised as required by Regulation (EC) No. 736/2006.
+These reports will be the final Inspection reports as described in Article 16, §5 of Regulation (EC) No. 628/2013.
+Where during the on-site phase of a Standardisation Inspection, the list of preliminary findings includes a remedial action to eliminate a non-compliance in a 14 CFR part 145 organization subject to the Agreement, then in accordance with Article 21, §1 of Regulation (EC) No. 628/2013 these reports should also be provided. - 1.2 FAA Involvement as Observers.
+FAA representatives have the right to participate as an observer in the Standardisation Inspection Team visits.
+The annual program is going to be raised as required by Regulation (EC) No. 628/2013.
 Ad hoc inspections may also be called at short notice.
-The FAA role is passive and as part of the Inspection Team the FAA shall follow the appropriate working procedures referred to under Section A Part II paragraph 1.8 detailed below.

-1.3 Conduct of Inspections.

-- 1.3.1 The FAA contact point will be provided with the EASA Standardization schedule of visits raised annually and as amended.
-This should include an invitation to the FAA to attend the Standardization preliminary and wrap-up meetings, usually held at EASA HQ in Cologne.
+The FAA role is passive and, as part of the Inspection Team, the FAA shall follow the appropriate working procedures referred to under Section A, Part II, paragraph 1.7 detailed below. - 1.3 Conduct of Inspections. - 1.3.1 The FAA point of contact (see Appendix 1) will be provided with the annual EASA Standardization inspection program, as amended.
 EASA Approval and Standardisation Directorate publishes the guidance for team member qualification and the inspection procedures applicable to a team carrying out a standardisation inspection of an AA. - 1.3.2 In order to assist EASA in planning and managing the standardisation inspection visit schedule and teams, the FAA shall notify the EASA contact in writing one month in advance indicating which visits FAA representatives wish to attend as observers.

 - 1.4 Preliminary Meetings.
-These may be held at EASA HQ in Cologne but the option is open to hold these at the AA.
-The meetings need to be carried out as required by Article 9 of Regulation (EC) No. 736/2006 between the inspection team, and the AA national coordinator. - 1.5 Onsite Visit.
+These may only be held at EASA HQ in Cologne, if deemed necessary between the inspection team and the AA national standardization coordinator. - 1.5 Onsite Visit.
 Onsite visits are to be conducted including opening and closing sessions at the AA main or regional offices.
-The visit may include inspections of undertakings under the AA oversight and verification for AA compliance with the Agreement including the FAA Special Conditions. - 1.6 Wrap Up Meetings.
-May be held at EASA HQ in Cologne but the option is open to hold these at the AA premises.
-These meetings must be called as required by Article 9 of Regulation (EC) No. 736/2006 between the inspection team, and the AA national coordinator.
+The visit may include inspections of undertakings under the AA oversight and verification for AA compliance with the Agreement including the FAA Special Conditions.

-1.7 Inspection Reports of AA
+1.6 Inspection Reports of AA